tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 See [documentation](../modules/dataflow.html#tensorpack.dataflow.PrefetchDataZMQ)
 about caveats of `PrefetchDataZMQ`.

 It will generate a database file of 140G.
-We build a DataFlow to read this LMDB file sequentially:
+We load the DataFlow back by reading this LMDB file sequentially:
 ```
-ds = LMDBData('/path/to/ILSVRC-train.lmdb', shuffle=False)
+ds = LMDBSerializer.load('/path/to/ILSVRC-train.lmdb', shuffle=False)
 ds = BatchData(ds, 256, use_list=True)
 TestDataSpeed(ds).start()
 ```